-The PROJECT data storage is a central storage for projects'/users' data on IT4Innovations.
-The PROJECT data storage is accessible from all IT4Innovations clusters and allows to share data amongst clusters.
+The PROJECT data storage is a central storage for projects' and users' data on IT4Innovations.
+The PROJECT data storage is accessible from all IT4Innovations clusters and allows to share data across clusters.
 The storage is intended to be used throughout the whole project's lifecycle.

 The PROJECT storage consists of three equal file storages (blocks) called PROJ1, PROJ2, and PROJ3.
 Each file storage implements GPFS file system exported via NFS protocol using three NFS servers.
 File storages provide high-availability and redundancy.

 All aspects of allocation, provisioning, accessing, and using the PROJECT storage are driven by project paradigm.
 Storage allocation and access to the storage are based on projects (i.e. computing resources allocations) and project membership.

 A project directory (actually implemented as an independent fileset) is created for every active project.
 Default limits (quotas), default file permissions, and ACLs are set.
 The project directory life cycle strictly follows the project's life cycle.
 The project directory is removed after the project's data expiration.

 The PROJECT storage can be accessed via the following nodes:

 |Barbora||Login, Compute, Visualization|

 To show the path to your project's directory on the PROJECT storage, use the

 $ it4i-get-project-dir OPEN-XX-XX /mnt/proj3/open-XX-XX

 The PROJECT storage enforces quotas on projects' usage (used capacity and allocated inodes).
 Default quotas for capacity and amount of inodes per project are set by IT4Innovations.